-There are also five trims to choose from with the entry-level S trim only available with the RX200t, while the SE and Premier specs can only be had with the RX450h.
+There are also five trims to choose from.
+The entry-level S trim is only available with petrol RXs, while the SE and Premier specs can only be had with the hybrid versions.

-Luxury trimmed RX models gets Lexus’s premium navigation system, a wireless smart phone charger and 20in alloys, while the F-Sport spec includes a number of sporty touches, such as lightened alloy wheels, sports-tuned suspension, a bodykit and sports seats.
+Luxury trimmed RX models gets Lexus’s premium navigation system, a wireless smart phone charger, keyless interior and 20in alloys, while the F-Sport spec includes a number of sporty touches, such as lightened alloy wheels, adaptive suspension, a bodykit and sports seats.

-The range-topping Premier models get adaptive suspension, blindspot monitor and emergency braking, 360-degree camera and a 15-speaker Mark Levinson speaker system.
+The range-topping Premier models get 20in alloy wheels, blindspot monitoring, autonomous emergency braking, 360-degree camera, head-up display and a 15-speaker Mark Levinson speaker system.

 Of the two powertrains on offer many will be tempted by the low CO2 figures of the RX450h, and the savings they bring to those burdened with benefit in kind taxation.
 However, with the hybrid model costing in excess of £48,000 there is a cheaper way of getting behind the wheel of Lexus's upmarket SUV.